schwallergroup/TangoStar/README.md

 ## Acknowledgements

-We thank the developers of [ASKCOS](https://gitlab.com/mlpds_mit/askcosv2/) and [Syntheseus](https://github.com/microsoft/syntheseus/) for releasing open source implementations of CASP algorithms that were referenced or adapted for this work.
+We thank the developers of [DESP]{https://github.com/coleygroup/desp, https://arxiv.org/abs/2407.06334} for releasing open source versions of their code for easy adaptation.

 ## Citation